obsxrver/ComfyUI-Distributed/README.md

 1. Copy the `launch_distributed.bat` file to your ComfyUI root directory (alongside other .bat files like `run_nvidia_gpu.bat`)

+2. Edit the `gpu_config.json` file in `ComfyUI/custom_nodes/ComfyUI-Distributed/` to match your GPU setup:
+   - Adjust the number of workers based on your available GPUs
+   - Update CUDA device numbers if needed
+   - Set appropriate ports (ensure they're not in use)

-2. Run the launcher script from the ComfyUI root directory:
+3. Run the launcher script from the ComfyUI root directory:
    ```bash
    launch_distributed.bat
    ```
    This will automatically start ComfyUI instances for each GPU

-3. Open the master instance (usually http://localhost:8188)
+4. Open the master instance (usually http://localhost:8188)

-4. Add the "Multi-GPU Collector" node to your workflow
+5. Add the "Multi-GPU Collector" node to your workflow

-5. Use the GPU control panel in the sidebar to:
+6. Use the GPU control panel in the sidebar to:
    - Select which GPUs to use
    - Choose between parallel or staggered execution
    - Clear VRAM when needed